babarrett/mitosis-docs/mitosis-partslist.md

 length was too short to connect the ST-Link wires to.
 His fix for this was to pull the plastic part off since the solder is strong enough to hold the pins in place.
-It would be better to get an angle header that has the plastic closer to the bend (but that would make soldering them from the top harder)
+It would be better to get an angle header that has the plastic closer to the bend (but that would make soldering them from the top harder).

 --------------------------------------------------------------------------------------
 ## Tools, ancillary materials required